-Anxiety in young children
+Anxiety in Young Children

 Feeling anxious or worried about something is very common and happens to everyone.
-For many young children, we might first notice this the day they are cared for by someone different for the first time when they start school or nursery or maybe at a social event like a birthday party or family gathering.
-Feeling anxious is a normal response to a potentially threatening or unknown situation.

-However, anxiety can become an issue when children have very intense feelings of worry and are worried more often than not.
+For many young children, we might first notice this the day they are cared for by someone different, when they start school or nursery or maybe at a social event like a birthday party or family gathering.
+Feeling anxious is a normal response to a potentially threatening or unknown situation, however, anxiety can become an issue when children have very intense feelings of worry and are worried more often than not.
 Their anxiety might be related to socialising with others, separation from a parent or many things at once.